bank8426/try-next-nextauth-tailwindcss-shadcn-postgresql-neon-drizzle-redis-resend-vercel/README.md

 - `getUserState` function

-  - There is `incorrect logic` when checking for non-active user.
+  - There is `incorrect logic` when checking for a non-active user.
-  - It mean that, if user `away between 3 - 30 days`, it will return `non-active`
+  - It means that, if the user is `away between 3 - 30 days`, it will return `non-active`
-  - If user `away more than 30 days`, it will return `active`.
-And that will cause onboarding email send to only `active user email`
+  - If the user is `away for more than 30 days`, it will return `active`.
+And that will cause the onboarding email to be sent to only the `active user email`

   ```ts
   ❌